 Fidelity Life maintains an in-house information technology staff.
-Fidelity Life's in-house personnel are supplemented by independent consultants, as needed, for programming, development and other technology-based efforts.
-Fidelity Life's Realtime system is hosted at a data center in Chicago, Illinois.
-Other Fidelity Life production applications run at the Element Critical data center in Woodridge, Illinois.
-The Element Critical data facility is connected to our office locations though high-speed dedicated data links.
-Incremental file back-ups are performed daily and duplicated securely offsite at our Chicago office.
-Fidelity Life does maintain a disaster recovery plan and has put in place various programs that will increase our agility in responding to a disaster.
+Fidelity Life's in-house personnel are supplemented by independent consultants, as needed, for programming, development, and other technology-based efforts.

+Fidelity Life maintains a Disaster Recovery Plan under the Enterprise Disaster Recovery Plan umbrella and has put in place various programs to increase our agility in responding to a disaster.

-Efinancial also maintains an in-house information technology staff.
-The Efinancial technology team is responsible for the development and maintenance of Efinancial's applications and provides assistance to our internal and external customers.
-We use outside contractors in limited cases to provide additional programming and development expertise.
+Similar to Fidelity Life, Efinancial maintains an in-house information technology staff.
+The Efinancial technology team is responsible for developing and maintaining Efinancial's applications and assisting our internal and external customers.
+In limited cases, we use outside contractors to provide additional programming and development expertise.